I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

 I know I'm not alone in saying it's time that someone put his Twitter feed on mute for a good long while.
 Granted, his Twitter account has provided some good laughs - #covfefe, anyone? - but since his Twitter account was briefly suspended the night of Nov.
 3, he has now gone on to use a racist nickname to disparage a sitting United States Senator, and goodness knows what else he's done in the 24 hours since his account went offline.

 It is terrible to think we're now in an era where we have to look to a president's social media account to see what his or her latest plan happens to be; there is little to no dignity left in the upper echelons of this administration.
 For God's sake, he has been trying to shift the blame, at least in part, for the Russia fiasco onto his son-in-law Jared Kushner.
-Yet a good lot of what's transpired has actually been Trump doing what he does best: calling people out if they dare to do something that goes against what he expects in the moment and taking little to no blame about virtually anything, whether it's the widening collusion investigation or his gross mishandling of the ongoing cleanup in Puerto Rico.
+Yet a good lot of what's transpired has actually been Trump doing what he does best: calling people out if they dare to do something that goes against what he expects at the moment and taking little to no blame about virtually anything, whether it's the widening collusion investigation or his gross mishandling of the ongoing cleanup in Puerto Rico.
 It must be nice to be able to shirk responsibility for everything that's even come under your radar, even a little tiny bit.

 But wait - most people can't do that; taking on responsibility is called adulting, and when your own president can't even adult via social media, what does that even mean for the state your country will eventually find itself in?